saricmilos/saricmilos/README.md

 🧰 I build useful tools for everyone to enjoy!
 📚 I write a lot — you can explore my projects and stories on my website: [saricmilos.com](https://www.saricmilos.com)
 🎥 I create YouTube content and try to inspire the world with positive ideas.
-🎓 I studied Machine Learning and Power Systems Engineering at FTN NS and UPC Barcelona, which shaped many of my thoughts on teaching and learning.
+🎓 I studied Machine Learning and Power Systems Engineering at FTN NS and ETSEIB BCN, which shaped many of my thoughts on teaching and learning.
 🌍 Fun fact: In my third year of university, I went to Barcelona for a 3-day vacation… which turned into a year-long trip around the world and eventually led me to move to Barcelona — and that’s why I'm here now.

 I'm best reached via email at info@saricmilos.com.
 I'm always open to interesting conversations and collaborations.